Home About Words Archive Photography Links Surf and Weather

 If ABC really cared about making Lost suspenseful for West Coast viewers they’d figure out a way to broadcast it at the same time as on the East Coast.
 Substitute CBS and Survivor or NBC and Olympics to fit your personal tastes.
 That they refuse to, but rather blame the lack of suspense on websites and social media that transmit news instantly, is just a sign of disrespect for the viewers west of the Rockies.
 It certainly isn’t a reason for me to adjust my life for their failure accept reality.

 Chuck posted this on Friday, May 21, 2010 at 8:44 pm.
-No comments yet.
-Be the first.
+Comments Off on Hiding From The Future

 Yes, I’m Shallow